mpjunaid/Peax_backend/README.md

-# PEAX Backend deployment instruction
+# PEAX Backend Deployment Instructions

-The following are the requiremnt for the prerequsite for the deploymnet of the application
+To successfully deploy the PEAX application backend, ensure you meet the following prerequisites:

-1. git
+1. Git
-2. python
+2. Python

-after you have these to files follow the intructions as below
+Once you have these prerequisites in place, follow the instructions below for deployment.

 ## Deploying the Django Server